-Completed in 1965, the Salk Institute for Biological Studies in La Jolla, California is considered to be one of architect Louis I. Kahn's finest works and an iconic work of modern architecture with international significance.
-The GCI has partnered with the Salk Institute to address the aging and long-term care of the buildings' teak window wall assemblies, which are one of the major elements of the architectural ensemble.
+Completed in 1965, the Salk Institute for Biological Studies in La Jolla, California is considered one of architect Louis I. Kahn's finest works and an iconic work of modern architecture with international significance.
+In 2013, we partnered with the Salk Institute to address the aging and long-term care of the building's teak window wall assemblies, which are one of the major elements of the architectural ensemble.

 Kahn was commissioned by Jonas Salk, developer of the polio vaccine, to design an inspiring campus for his new scientific research institute, to be located on a coastal bluff overlooking the Pacific Ocean.
 Kahn's design consists of two nearly identical wings of laboratory, study, and office space mirroring each other on either side of a paved central plaza.
 The exterior materials palette consists of concrete, teak, glass, travertine, lead, and steel.

 Set within the concrete walls of the study towers and office wings are 203 teak window wall assemblies, which consist of different combinations of horizontal sliding window, louver, and shutter sashes that allow staff to control light and air in their workspaces.
 The assemblies were constructed using teak structural members and softwood framing, with the exterior faces clad in vertical teak siding and the interior faces clad in oak paneling and gypsum board.

 Although the assemblies were prefabricated, each one has a handcrafted quality due to the carpenters' detailing and customization of the units to fit into the many different sized wall openings.
 The window walls are significant elements of the site, expressing a human element and scale within the monumental structure.
 They are also significant within Kahn's larger body of work, as they expand upon a language of custom exterior millwork designed and established in his office.